The Quintet (album): Reception

-An excerpt from a review in the January 1978 issue of Downbeat is quoted on the back of the album and describes the performance:
+An excerpt from a review in the January 1978 issue of DownBeat magazine is quoted on the back of the album and describes the performance:

 What the audience applauds on this album transcends mere form, technique and instrumentation.
 They were thrilled by the charisma generated by five masters who listened to one another's inner ears, spoke to each other at multiple levels, and, no matter how dense the musical content, conveyed their messages to the audience with amazing clarity.

 Legacy

-"Third Plane" and "Lawra" were released also on studio album Third Plane (1977), which Hancock, Carter and Williams had recorded a few days before, on July 13, 1977.
+"Third Plane" and "Lawra" were also released on a studio album, Third Plane (1977), which Hancock, Carter, and Williams had recorded a few days before, on July 13, 1977.
 "Third Plane" became one of Carter's most renowned compositions.

 "Byrdlike" was originally recorded by Hubbard for his 1962's Ready for Freddie.
 Shorter also played on this version.

-"Dolores" was originally recorded by Miles Davis Quintet (consisting of Shorter, Hancock, Carter and Williams) in 1967 and released on 1967's Miles Smiles.
+"Dolores" was originally recorded in 1967 by the Miles Davis Quintet (consisting of Shorter, Hancock, Carter, and Williams) and was released on 1967's Miles Smiles.

 "Jessica" was originally released on Hancock's Fat Albert Rotunda album, recorded in 1969.

 "Little Waltz" is a song from Carter's Piccolo album, recorded in March 1977.